Indrema

-Indrema Entertainment Systems was a consumer electronics company famous for the Indrema L600 Entertainment System, a game console intended for independent game developers.
+Indrema Corporation, also known as Indrema Entertainment Systems, was a consumer electronics company famous for the Indrema L600 Entertainment System, a game console intended for independent game developers.

-Founded in 1999 by John Gildred, Indrema's goal was to create a video game console based on common PC hardware and the Linux operating system.
+Officially founded in 2000 by John Gildred, Indrema's goal was to create a video game console based on common PC hardware and the Linux operating system.
 The console would have been the only open source console on the market, as well as the only modern console to allow free software to be written for it.

-The console was expected to be released by the holiday season of 2000.
 An early developer unit was featured running Quake in the Indrema booth at LinuxWorld earlier in 2000.

-Those subscribed to Indrema's mailing list received a "top ten" list in the style of David Letterman in anticipation of the launch announcement.
+The console was expected to be released by the holiday season of 2000, which was later delayed into Summer 2001 or later.
+Those subscribed to Indrema's mailing list received a "top ten" list in the style of David Letterman in anticipation of the launch announcement, making fun of its competition.

 After being unable to raise enough capital to mass-produce the console, Indrema shut down on April 6, 2001.
 In his last Indrema chat session, Gildred revealed that the company needed more than $10,000,000 in capital in order to continue and gave the following advice to the next video game startup: "finish product before talking about it."